EmanuelaPau/EmanuelaPau/README.md

 🖌 I've always been a creative person 🎨✨, I have a master degree 📜 in design and I have worked as a graphic designer for 3 years.
 But It wasn't enough...<br>
 💡 Since childhod I always loved computers and technology, and in 2023 my curiosity and my need for challenge has brought me to follow this interest and want to learn to code 💻 what I used to design. <br>
-💭 That's how I discovered a passion❤️‍🔥!
+💭 That's how in 2023 I discovered a passion❤️‍🔥!
 Coding is really challenging and I love to use my creativity to find the solutions I need to make what I imagine 📐. <br>

 <details>
   <summary><h4>📊 Here you can see some of my Stats!✨</h4></summary>